 Flames spread upward from the 15th floor to the 17th floor, with smoke billowing up to the 21st floor, according to multiple state media reports.
 The blaze took around three hours to extinguish.

 The deaths and injuries were caused by inhalation of toxic fumes, with those taken to the hospital all expected to survive, the reports said.
-An initial investigation appeared to show the fire was sparked from a power strip in a bedroom of one of the 15th-floor apartments, they said.
+An initial investigation appeared to show the fire was sparked from a power strip in a bedroom of one of the 15th-floor apartments.

 Urumqi has not experienced a major recent outbreak, with just 977 cases reported Friday, almost all of them asymptomatic.
 However, as in many parts of China, local officials fearful of losing their jobs are leaning toward more extreme measures to prevent outbreaks within their jurisdictions.